buildpacks-community/kpack/docs/image.md

 ```shell script
 % kubectl create secret generic <secret-name> --from-literal=cosign.password=<password> --from-file=</path/to/cosign.key>
 ```
 - `<secret-name>`: The name of the secret.
-Ensure that the secret is created in the same namespace as the eventual image config.
+Ensure that the secret is created in the same namespace as the eventual image resource.
 - `<password>`: The password provided to encrypt the private key.
 If not present, an empty password will be used.
 - `</path/to/cosign.key>`: The cosign private key file generated with `cosign generate-key-pair`.

-After adding the cosign secret, the secret must be added to the list of `secrets` attached to the service account resource that is building the image.
+After adding the cosign secret, the secret must be added to the list of `secrets` on the service account that the image is configured with.

 #### Adding Cosign Annotations
 By default, the build number and build timestamp information will be added to the cosign signing annotations.
 Users can specify additional cosign annotations under the spec key.